Is It PCOS or Hypothalamic Amenorrhea (Undereating)?

 What is the difference between polycystic ovary syndrome (PCOS) and hypothalamic amenorrhea?

-The two conditions are similar enough that your doctor might mistakenly say you have PCOS when you actually have hypothalamic amenorrhea.
+The two conditions are similar, so your doctor might have mistakenly said you have PCOS when you actually have hypothalamic amenorrhea.

 Is it PCOS or hypothalamic amenorrhea?